Love suffering, even when it feels like you can’t.

 Also, the more anxious you feel about it, the more anxious you feel.
 If that makes sense.
 It’s like your anxiety, your suffering, exponentially doubles itself every two minutes, like a virus that is invading your mind, body, and spirit.

 You’ve heard the statistic, that we have about 40,000 negative thoughts a day.
 But more than that, it takes ten positive thoughts to negate one negative one.
-Which means, the more negativity (anxiety, fear, doubt, etc) that pervades your brain, the harder it becomes to stop the ‘Suffering Loop’.
+This means the more negativity (anxiety, fear, doubt, etc) that pervades your brain, the harder it becomes to stop the ‘Suffering Loop’.

-The loop went on and on, until I became so anxious that I could barely breath, read, or do anything fun.
+The loop went on and on until I became so anxious that I could barely breathe, read, or do anything fun.